geneowak/Pest-PHP-Sublime-Text-Snippets/README.md

 ## Intro

-Pest Snippets is a compilation of code snippets for writing tests with [Pest PHP](https://pestphp.com/).
+Pest PHP Sublime Text Sublime Snippets is a compilation of code snippets for writing tests with [Pest PHP v2](https://pestphp.com/).

 Code snippets are templates for the codes you use most often.